cockpit-project/cockpit-project.github.io/_posts/2014-11-13-cockpit-plugin-tutorial.md

 The `ping_success()` and `ping_fail()` and `ping_output()` update the display as you would expect.

-**Warning**: Don't start long-running and uninterruptible processes in this naïve way.
-Browser tabs get closed, internet connections severed, laptops get suspended, etc. Take care to use a mechanism like [systemd-run](https://www.freedesktop.org/software/systemd/man/systemd-run.html) or similar for use cases like installation processes that should not be interrupted by a closing Cockpit session.
+_**Warning**: Don't start long-running, uninterruptible processes in this naïve way.
+Browser tabs are easily closed, network connections get severed, laptops suspend, and so on.
+Take care to use a mechanism like [systemd-run](https://www.freedesktop.org/software/systemd/man/systemd-run.html) (or similar) for processes that should not be interrupted, such as installation procedures._

 This should be enough to get you started with your first useful (but admittedly basic) Cockpit page!
 Please see the [Contributing](https://cockpit-project.org/external/wiki/Contributing.html) page for more documentation on where to grow from here.